DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 possible, when all slave devices support the same key size.

-To prevent inconsistency on how slaves process packets, once a device is added to a bonding device, RSS configuration should be managed through the bonding device API, and not directly on the slave.
+To prevent inconsistency on how slaves process packets, once a device is added to a bonding device, RSS and rte flow configurations should be managed through the bonding device API, and not directly on the slave.

 Like all other PMD, all functions exported by a PMD are lock-free functions that are assumed not to be invoked in parallel on different logical cores to